Anya Jenkins: Seasons 5–7

-Anya becomes a regular in season 5 of the show.
-While playing The Game of Life, she discovers her love for money and capitalism (as opposed to her belief in Communism during the early 20th century and her charitable attitude of her years as Aud).
-Anya's budding retail skills encourage Giles to hire her as a cashier at The Magic Box.
-In the episode, "Checkpoint", Anya is questioned by members of the Watchers' Council, and invents the full name Anya Christina Emmanuella Jenkins, and claims to have been born on the Fourth of July in Indiana.

-During an impending apocalypse, brought about by Glory at the end of season 5, Xander proposes to Anya and they are engaged for most of season 6.
-Xander's doubts grow, however, and it is not difficult for Stewart Burns – escaped from Hell and impersonating Xander's future self – to persuade him to leave Anya at the wedding by showing him an illusionary life where Anya apparently cheats on Xander and is later killed in an argument between the two ("Hell's Bells").
-Grief-stricken, Anya is vulnerable to D'Hoffryn's coaxing, and becomes a vengeance demon again.

-In the season 6 episode "Entropy" Anya returns to Sunnydale.
-The audience can see her as a vengeance demon but the other characters are unaware until "Villains".
-Anya cannot find anyone who wishes vengeance on Xander and so she takes comfort in sex with Spike, an act which puts her relationship and friendship with Xander and Buffy in jeopardy.
-Spike nearly wishes for some kind of vengeance upon Xander, but after seeing how much her actions hurt him, Anya stops him, unable to go through with it.
-In the season 6 finale, Willow destroys The Magic Box, leaving Anya jobless in the mortal world.
-Anya does not enjoy her return to being a vengeance demon—her experience as a human has led to empathy, which makes exacting vengeance too painful for her to manage.
-She spends a summer granting half-hearted wishes and gains a reputation among demons as "Miss Soft-Serve".

-When asked what direction she would like to see Anya's character go, Emma Caulfield said she hoped that in season 7 Anya would become "kind of a badass".
-Caulfield said that Anya has always been strong in unorthodox ways, but "I'd like to see a more blatant display of her strength."
-Appropriately, after Halfrek encourages Anya to return to her former level of work, Anya exacts a terrible vengeance on a group of college boys by unleashing a spider-like Grimslaw demon on them.
-This results in a battle with Buffy, in which they are almost evenly matched.
-The battle is interrupted when D'Hoffryn, summoned by Willow from the Summers home, shows up.
+In the fifth season, while playing The Game of Life, she discovers her love for money and capitalism.
+Anya's budding retail skills encourage Giles to hire her as a cashier at his magic shop called The Magic Box.
+The Scooby Gang learn of the hellgod Glory; she seeks to return to her dimension by using the blood of Buffy's younger sister, Dawn, to open a portal, which would cause dimensions to bleed into one another.
+Anya provides demonic knowledge and suggestions that help the Scoobies battle Glory.
+She also struggles to understand her newfound mortality, expressing confusion and shock over the death of Buffy's mother, Joyce.
+During the impending apocalypse at the end of season 5, Xander proposes to Anya, and they are engaged for most of the sixth season.
+She is often frustrated with him, as he refuses to announce their engagement until Halloween.
+At their wedding, Xander leaves Anya at the altar, because he fears he will become abusive like his father.
+Grief-stricken, Anya becomes a vengeance demon again.
+Anya tries to exact vengeance on Xander.
+However, she cannot find anyone who wishes vengeance on Xander, so she takes comfort in sex with the vampire Spike, an act that puts her relationship with Xander in jeopardy.
+In the sixth-season finale, she assists the Scooby Gang in stopping Willow, who is grief-stricken by the murder of her girlfriend Tara, from destroying the world with witchcraft.

+In the seventh season, Anya does not enjoy her return to being a vengeance demon—her experience as a human has led to empathy, which makes exacting vengeance too painful for her to manage.
+In flashbacks in the episode "Selfless", it is revealed that she was initially a human named Aud; her lover, Olaf, cheated on her, and she transformed him into a troll.
+Impressed, D'Hoffryn, the leader of vengeance demons, granted her wish-granting abilities and renamed her Anyanka.
+Over more than 1,000 years, she became obsessed with her work and defined herself through vengeance.
+In the present, after her demon friend Halfrek encourages her to return to her former level of work, Anya takes vengeance on a group of college boys by unleashing a spider-like demon that kills them.
+Buffy decides that she must kill Anya to prevent further harm, but their battle is interrupted by D'Hoffryn, who has been summoned by Willow.
 D'Hoffryn asks Anya what she wants, and she asks that her vengeance be reversed.
-D'Hoffryn tells her the price will be the life of a vengeance demon; Anya agrees, assuming it is she who will die, but D'Hoffryn summons Halfrek, incinerating her before Anya.
-"Never go for the kill, when you can go for the pain" he tells the distressed Anya, and strips her of her powers, making her once again mortal.
+D'Hoffryn tells her the price will be the life of a vengeance demon; Anya agrees, but D'Hoffryn kills Halfrek instead and strips her of her powers, making her mortal once again.
 Anya decides that she has been too dependent on others and resolves to find an independent purpose in life for herself.
-She eventually rejoins the Scooby Gang as season 7 focuses on the long fight against the First Evil and eventually becomes friends with Xander; although Xander and Anya still love each other, they never officially resume their relationship.
+She eventually rejoins the Scooby Gang as season 7 focuses on the fight against the First Evil, an ancient primordial force, and reconciles with Xander.
+The two admit that they still love each other and have sex, but they never officially resume their relationship.